DHS to issue first-ever cybersecurity regulations for pipelines after Colonial hack

 In particular, the patchwork of federal regulations overseen by disparate agencies, including the Energy Department and Coast Guard, is likely to become more intricate with TSA joining the mix.
 Already Energy oversees cyber regulations for bulk electric providers, and DHS enforces rules for physical and cybersecurity in chemical plants.
 So now, a pipeline carrying chemicals, or a utility company that owns natural gas pipelines and electric plants, could be required to obey two sets of cyber rules.

-“Any cyber standards that we implement must be harmonious with the other security regulations currently applicable to industry,” said Brian Harrell, the DHS assistant secretary for infrastructure protection until last August.
+“Any cyber standards that we implement must be harmonious with the other security regulations currently applicable to industry,” said Brian Harrell, a former DHS assistant secretary for infrastructure protection.
 “Let’s not have six sets of books that regulate one way on Monday, and another way on Tuesday."

 There are more than 2.7 million miles of pipeline in the United States.
 Roughly 216,000 miles carry hazardous liquids including crude oil, diesel fuel, gasoline and jet fuel.
 Currently there are more than 3,000 pipeline companies.

 Concern has risen over the years about the pipeline system’s vulnerability to cyber attacks.
-A major campaign of cyber intrusions against natural gas pipeline companies in 2011 and 2012 spooked the industry, and led to efforts by TSA and industry to update the standards.
+A major campaign of cyber intrusions against natural gas pipeline companies in 2011 and 2012 spooked the industry, and led to efforts by TSA and the industry to update the standards.

 But their voluntary nature meant, for instance, that a company could decline TSA’s offer to review its security regime.
 In 2018, the agency began conducting “validated architecture design reviews,'' an effort to increase the effectiveness of companies’ cyber response capabilities.
 The reviews were created in partnership with CISA and the Idaho National Laboratory.